-- Barium enema: When this test is used instead of a flexible sigmoidoscopy or colonoscopy, Medicare covers it once every 48 months if you're 50 or over and once every 24 months if you're at high risk for colorectal cancer.
+- Screening barium enema: When this test is used instead of a flexible sigmoidoscopy or colonoscopy, Medicare covers it once every 48 months if you're 50 or over and once every 24 months if you're at high risk for colorectal cancer.

-- Colonoscopy: Medicare covers this test once every 24 months if you're at high risk for colorectal cancer.
+- Screening colonoscopy: Medicare covers this test once every 24 months if you're at high risk for colorectal cancer.
 If you aren't at high risk for colorectal cancer, Medicare covers this test once every 120 months, or 48 months after a previous flexible sigmoidoscopy.

-- Fecal occult blood test: Medicare covers this lab test once every 12 months if you're 50 or older.
+- Screening fecal occult blood test: Medicare covers this lab test once every 12 months if you're 50 or older.

-- Flexible sigmoidoscopy: Medicare covers this test once every 48 months for most people 50 or older.
+- Screening flexible sigmoidoscopy: Medicare covers this test once every 48 months for most people 50 or older.
 If you aren't at high risk, Medicare covers this test 120 months after a previous screening colonoscopy.

-All people age 50 or older with Medicare are covered.
+All people age 50 or older with Part B are covered.
 People of any age are eligible for a colonoscopy.

 Your costs in Original Medicare

-- If a screening test results in the biopsy or removal of a lesion or growth during the same visit, the procedure is considered diagnostic and you may have to pay coinsurance or a copayment, but the Part B deductible doesn't apply.
+- If a screening colonoscopy or screening flexible sigmoidoscopy results in the biopsy or removal of a lesion or growth during the same visit, the procedure is considered diagnostic and you may have to pay coinsurance and/or a copayment, but the Part B deductible doesn't apply.